rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 - A **packet** exists at Layer 3 (Network).
 It includes things like source/destination IP addresses and a TTL (Time to Live) value.
 - A **frame** exists at Layer 2 (Data Link).
 It wraps the packet and includes MAC addresses for delivery across the local network.

-Think of it like putting an envelope (packet) into a bigger envelope (frame) before mailing it.
+Its like putting an envelope (packet) into a bigger envelope (frame) before mailing it.
 When the frame is opened at the destination, the packet is still inside.

 ### Headers